History of Planet Homeschool

 In 2007 Planet Homeschool moved from Edina to South Minneapolis, spending three years at Minnehaha United Methodist Church.

-In 2010 Planet Homeschool changed location once again and relocated to Northeast Minneapolis at the Grace Center for Community Life before moving to its current location at Faith United Methodist Church in St. Anthony in 2013.
+In 2010 Planet Homeschool changed location once again and relocated to Northeast Minneapolis at the Grace Center for Community Life before moving to its current location at Faith United Methodist Church in Saint Anthony Village in 2013.